Kulchie Kid: Growing up in a crazy culture

 knee, next to her big fat belly, and Caitlin was on Owen’s knee, for the sixty-mile journey through heavy snow.
 The

 snow was so bad that it took almost half a day to get there, and we also got stuck on the tramlines as we entered the little

 urban village of Cocklestown.

-Until a few months before the piss pot incident, I had been living in paradise.
+Until a few months before the piss pot incident, I had been living in reasonable happiness.

 Everywhere Neeve went, she carried me with her; sometimes in both arms, against her big, round breasts; and sometimes on one